Sore throat remedies

-A GP may prescribe antibiotics for a sore throat if they think it is due to a more serious bacterial infection rather than a virus.
+A GP will usually advise taking paracetamol or ibuprofen for a sore throat - but may prescribe antibiotics if they think it is due to a more serious bacterial infection rather than a virus.
 Antibiotics don’t work for viruses.

 Painkillers can help relieve the symptoms of a sore throat.
 These include over-the-counter painkillers, such as age-appropriate paracetamol or ibuprofen.
 Aspirin should never be given to children under 16 years of age.

 Soothing a sore throat